How to Seek Protection from Loan Shark Harassment in Singapore

 At some point, some of us will need to borrow money to stay afloat, whether it’s to cover a large-scale purchase, to start a new business, or for personal reasons.
 Especially in times of financial hardship, a loan shark in Singapore may surface with deals that are too good to be true.
-But debtor beware, these schemes can be as risky and problematic as they are attractive.
+But debtors beware, these schemes can be as risky and problematic as they are attractive.

 Thus, as debtors, it is important to know whether the options presented to you are legal or illegal.
 According to the Singapore Police Force, unlicensed moneylending (UML) happens “when an unlicensed individual, often called an ‘Ah Long’ or loan shark, lends money to another individual”.
 Unlike banks and other legal lending agencies, UML is dangerous because loan sharks may use harassment, intimidation, violence, and various illegal methods to chase debtors.